 Renewable Power Purchase Agreements (RPPAs)

-Emerging market economies urgently need to master the key techniques, models, and lessons learned for transforming to renewable generation while strengthening today’s energy markets.
-These include the latest models in negotiating Renewable Power Purchase Agreements (RPPAs), and in designing and managing new competitive power markets, as well as attracting new private investments in renewable energy sources.
-Unlike past fossil-fuel based Independent Power Project (IPP) models that featured standardised take-or-pay contracts – today’s renewable energy markets demand more innovative incentives to ensure clearer availability, better system reliability, as well as more attractive and sustainable mixtures of fuel sources.
-Across Asia, Governments need to structure clearer incentives for new private investments into renewable technologies including wind power, solar energy, bio-mass incineration and mini-hydro investments.
+In the global marketplace of 2020s, both developed and developing economies urgently need to master the key techniques and models for transforming to renewable generation while strengthening the reliability of new energy markets and systems.
+These focus on adapting and negotiating the latest models for Renewable Energy Power Purchase Agreements (RE PPAs) and on rapidly attracting new private investments in renewable energy sources.
+Unlike past fossil-fuel based Independent Power Project (IPP) models that featured standardized take-or-pay contracts – today’s renewable energy markets demand more innovative incentives to attract RE supply, conform to RE generation availability, ensure power system reliability, as well as more attractive and sustainable mixtures of fuel sources.
+Government power sector strategies are now struggling to choose among different practical incentives for new private investments in the renewable technologies including solar energy, wind power, bio-mass incineration and mini-hydro investments.

 Benefits of Attending

-- Use best practices from international case studies of successful Renewable PPAs and avoid common pitfalls
+- Best practices from international case studies of successful RE PPAs to avoid common pitfalls

-- Direct the legal design of Renewable PPAs based upon your own company’s risk profile
+- Direct the legal design of RE PPAs based on your own company’s risk profile and corporate goals

-- Develop clear incentives for bankable new private investments in renewable energy generation
+- Develop clear incentives for bankable private investments in renewable energy generation

-- Manage and oversee successful renewable power project finance transactions
+- Manage successful renewable power project finance transactions

-- Global Trends Driving Power Generation Investments & Competitive Energy Markets
+- Global Trends Driving Renewable Power Generation Investments & the Rise of Competitive Energy Markets

-- Requirements for Structuring Power Purchase Agreements (PPAs) for Renewable Energy
+- Structuring Power Purchase Agreements for Renewable Energy Requirements

-- Risk Identification, Risk Analysis Models, and Risk-Allocation Techniques for Today’s Renewable Power Projects
+- Risk Identification, Risk Analysis Models, and Risk-Allocation Techniques for Today’s Green Energy Market

 - Group Exercise: Risk Identification, Analysis & Risk-Allocation for a Renewable Power Project

-- Analysing Case Studies in Renewable Power Project Financing
+- Case Study: Analyzing Renewable Power Project Financing

-- Case Study: Competitive Energy Markets in North America, Western Europe & Latin America
+- Case Study: Renewable energy producers in competitive energy markets in North America, Western Europe & Latin America

-- Group Exercise: Analysing & Negotiating a Renewable Power Agreement – Part 2
+- Group Exercise: Analyzing & Negotiating a Renewable Energy PPA

 - Applying Best Practices and Lessons Learned to Your Organisation’s Renewable Power Priorities

-This workshop features a dynamic combination of experiential exercises and practical case studies to reinforce the ability of participants to actually apply RPPA analysis, structuring, and negotiation techniques to real transactions.
+This online workshop features a dynamic combination of experiential exercises and practical case studies to reinforce the ability of participants to actually apply RE PPA analysis, structuring, and negotiation techniques to real transactions.

-Case studies of renewable private power transactions will feature the real-world details of renewable power feasibility studies, tender documents, impact assessments, and especially PPAs to provide participants with a first-hand understanding of the challenges of RPPA transaction documentation.
+Case studies of renewable private power transactions will feature the real-world details of renewable power feasibility studies, tender documents, impact assessments, and especially power purchase agreements to provide participants with a first-hand understanding of the challenges of RE PPA transaction documentation.

-Experiential exercises will place participants into the practical roles of key management decision-makers who not only need to analyse and understand RPPA investment proposals, but who have to negotiate practical RPPA terms & clauses and to make real-world decisions on transactions.
-Participants will be able to to make practical decisions on renewable power transactions for their organisations following the workshop’s completion.
+Experiential exercises will place participants into the practical roles of key management decision-makers who not only need to analyze and understand RPPA investment proposals, but who have to negotiate practical RE PPA terms & clauses and to make real-world decisions on transactions.
+As a result of actively engaging in this workshop’s interactive methodology, you will be able to make practical decisions on renewable power transactions for your organization following the workshop’s completion.

 We would like to customise the workshop based on your specific needs.
 Pre-Course Questionnaire will be sent prior to the workshop for analyse in advance and to be addressed during the course.